Your 6 Step Guide To Photography Permits

 5. Benefits of having a photography permit

-Photographers are often disrespectful; parking illegally, littering, climbing and walking in areas they shouldn’t, etc. Those that permit are generally far more respectful of rules, thus, when you run into other photographers who have bought permits, it’s easier to work with them and share the location because they are more likely to be considerate.
+Some photographers can be disrespectful or ignorant; parking illegally, littering, climbing and walking in areas they shouldn’t, etc. Those with a permit are generally far more respectful of rules, thus, when you run into other photographers who have bought permits, it’s easier to work with them and share the location because they are more likely to be considerate.

-Laguna Beach has become so busy with shoots that it’s often difficult to even find a place to shoot without having another photographer in the background.
-When you are working with paying clients and are paying for permits, this is a really crappy situation given most other photographers aren’t.
+In a local example, Laguna Beach has become so busy with shoots that it’s often difficult to even find a place to shoot without having another photographer in the background.
+When you are working with paying clients and are paying for permits, this is an unideal situation given most other photographers aren’t.
 Enforcement ensures that those with the right to be there can actually shoot and have a good experience.

 Obviously obtaining a permit is best practice and the only legal means of shooting, but if you insist on flying under the radar then here is what we recommend: